Kalyanaraman (2002 film): Plot

-A young Ramankutty is an event organizer.
+Ramankutty, in his thirties was an event organizer.
 He meets Gauri while doing the preparations for the wedding of her sister Radhika, both daughters of a family friend Ambattu Madhavan Thampi.
 However, Radhika's fiancée does not turn up for the wedding and Radhika passes out upon learning the news.
 Ramankutty suggests that his brother Dr. Sivadas marry Radhika and it takes place very gracefully.
 In a hilarious turn of events, Ramankutty and Gauri realize their love for each other which also rejoices their families, and they start arrangements for their wedding.
 But on the day of their engagement, Radhika dies in a kitchen fire accident.

 After a long time from Radhika's demise, the family finally fixes Ramankutty's and Gauri's wedding.
 On the eve of the wedding, Gauri gets an electric shock.
 Deeply disturbed by this, Thampi visits an astrologer Meppattu Thirumeni to see the horoscope match, where he tells them that women married into the Thekkedathu family are fated to die young.
 He referred to the family's history.
 Ramankutty's grandmother died from her first pregnancy.
 Ramankutty's mother died shortly after giving birth to him.
 Ramankutty's eldest brother Achuthankutty's wife died one month after their wedding, due to a snake bite.
 And now Thampi's daughter Radhika has also died as she was married into Thekkedathu.
 Thampi, scared for his only remaining daughter's life, requests Ramankutty to back out of the marriage without the knowledge of Gauri.

 Saddened and yet wanting to do the right thing, Ramankutty calls off the wedding on the pretense of not being comfortable with Gauri's close relations with her cousin Unni.
 Devastated by this allegation, Gauri backs out of the marriage, only to find the truth later.
 She runs out in search of Ramankutty, but gets into a road accident on the way.
 She is rushed to the hospital and while still battling for life, she wishes that Ramankutty tie the wedding knot before her surgery.
 Ramankutty ties the knot, fearing the worst.
 Miraculously, Gauri survives the surgery.
 Before the surgery, Ramankutty had prayed at the temple from the start of the film to protect his and Gauri's love.
 That is why he visits the temple frequently; to offer his thanks to God.

 Ramankutty reveals that Gauri and Ramankutty then started a family and that Gauri is still alive.
 Gauri then joins Ramankutty in doing the rituals for the temple and Ramankutty's audience is left shocked.